EdwardLiv/edwardliv.github.io/_posts/2021-10-01-procedural-generation.md

 background: '/img/posts/procedural-generation/hills.jpg'
 ---

-This is a C++ [OpenFrameworks](https://openframeworks.cc/) application that can generate an endless amount of terrain [meshes](https://en.wikipedia.org/wiki/Polygon_mesh).
+This is a C++ [OpenFrameworks](https://openframeworks.cc/) application that can generate an infinite amount of terrain [meshes](https://en.wikipedia.org/wiki/Polygon_mesh).
 The user can tweak parameters from the UI with real-time updates.
 See the video below.

 <iframe src="https://www.youtube.com/embed/L4ozXb8_jkY" height="500px" width="100%"></iframe>